Crawlerop/lpads/README.md

 <script src="https://raw.githubusercontent.com/Crawlerop/lpads/main/lpadsjs/mapads.js" crossorigin=""></script>
 ```
 If you want the examples, please click [here](https://crawlerop.github.io/lpads/lpadsjs/mapads_marker.html?localads=true)
 We also have included the editor, please click the pencil button to start editing the ads.
+For advanced features, append &init=base64(script) and &event=base64(script).
+Where init script parameter is run on startup, and event script parameter is run on ad parsing.
+The typical script looks something like:

+function (ad) {
+    if (ad.adName.search("eggs") != -1) {
+        ad.adName = "spam"
+    }
+    return ad
+}

+It only override the ad if the resulting event function is NOT null.

 ## Tracking
 Locational ads depends on your interests.
 So ads may very on different account you are using.